kitian616/jekyll-TeXt-theme/case-study.md

 ![monitoring services components](/assets/images/2.19.svg){:class="resizable small centered"}

 Task Queues are implemented with **pg-boss** [[3]](https://github.com/timgit/pg-boss) [ENSURE CITATION NUMBER CORRECT], an npm package built on PostgreSQL.
 Specifically, we leverage the **deferred tasks** feature, where tasks are added with a specified delay and are processed by a worker only after that delay has passed.

+A **worker** is a function assigned to a queue.
+The Monitoring Service executes this function when 'processing' a task, passing in any additional data included in the task.

 <video autoplay loop muted playsinline class="resizable large" aria-label="sundial run script sending end ping to monitoring service">
     <source src="/assets/videos/2.18.mp4" type="video/mp4" />